-He must show that the defendant took the actions complained of as negligent, demonstrate the circumstances that make the actions negligent, and prove the occurrence and extent of injury.
+cause, proximate cause must be shown as well as actual cause, He must show that the defendant took the actions complained of as negligent, so that an act of the defendant demonstrate the circumstances that make the actions negligent, and prove the will not result in liability if the occurrence and extent of injury.
 Factual issues are for the jury to resolve.
-Since it is frequently difficult to make out the requisite proof, the law allows certain unforeseeable. presumptions and rules of evidence that ease the plaintiff's task, on the ground that without them substantial injustice would be done.
-One important rule goes by the Latin phrase res ipsa loquitur12, meaning "the thing speaks for itself."
+Since it is consequences of the negligent frequently difficult to make out the requisite proof, the law allows certain act are too remote or unforeseeable. presumptions and rules of evidence that ease the plaintiff's task, on the ground that without them substantial injustice would be done.
+One important rule goes by the Latin phrase res ipsa loquitur, meaning "the thing speaks for itself."
 The best evidence is always the most direct evidence: an eyewitness account of the acts in question.
 But eyewitnesses are often unavailable, and in any event they frequently cannot testify directly to the reasonableness of someone's conduct, which inevitably can only be inferred from the circumstances.